coderafting/humane-time/README.md

 This library should not be used for date-time related computations in programs.
 Please use one of [cljs-time](https://github.com/andrewmcveigh/cljs-time) or [tick](https://github.com/juxt/tick) for that purpose.

 ## Premise
 It is difficult for most of us to be able to relate to numbers without any real-life references to relate to.
 It is the real-life references that make a number meaningful for most of us.
-For example, this sentence makes little sense to many: `the city's population density is 8000 km-square`.
-However, this might make much sense: `the city has a capacity to host 2 million families, but currently hosts only about 1 million families`.
+For example, this sentence makes little sense to many: `the city's population density is 8000 people per km-square`.
+However, this one might make much sense: `the city has a capacity to host 2 million families, but currently hosts only about 1 million families`.
 Based on this, we can infer how densely the city is populated.

-So, real-life references matters.
+So, real-life references matter.

-This library represents an idea that can be applied to any measurement context, including time, length, area, or weight.
+This library represents an idea that can be applied to any measurement context, including `time`, `length`, `area`, or `weight`.
 There are different ways to implement this idea, `humane-time` offers just one of them.

 ## Usage